 The Webb School is located in Bell Buckle, Tennessee.
 Bell Buckle is a rural area in Bedford County where there is just 1 other private school to choose from.
 What sets The Webb School apart is that it's a private coed boarding school.
 In terms of religious orientation, The Webb School is a nonsectarian school.
 Boarding in Tennessee can be a great learning experience for students.
 Being able to live apart from parents for a little while undoubtedly prepares them for the real world.… More

 A boarding school is a unique type of high school in the United States.
 Unlike typical private schools, a boarding school is where a person will live, eat, and go to school seven days a week.
-In this way, a boarding school is a much more in depth form of education that is at the top of choices for many families.
+In this way, a boarding school is a much more in-depth form of education that is at the top of choices for many families.
 However, many boarding schools cost between 30k and 60k a year, so it is important that families understand all of the pros and cons before making the decision to invest in their child through boarding school education.
 In Tennessee, residents have five boarding schools to choose from that are all over the state.

 Boarding schools are not just about academics.
 For instance, Baylor School out of Chattanooga, TN has one of the best athletic programs in the state.
-If your child is great at athletics, boarding school will only help them in their pursuit.
+If your child is great at athletics, a boarding school will only help them in their pursuit.

 The decision to send a child to a boarding school is not one to take lightly.
 Especially in the state of Tennessee, there are many other private education options that are offered.
 However, none of the other options offer the prestige that a private boarding school does.
 Not only are these boarding schools some of the most highly rated in the state, but they also offer the best preparation for life.
-The skills and knowledge that will be learned in boarding school will transfer in to all areas of life.
-Many parents understand the benefits, but are unsure of how to pay for boarding school.
+The skills and knowledge that will be learned in boarding school will transfer into all areas of life.
+Many parents understand the benefits but are unsure of how to pay for boarding school.
 The good news is that many boarding schools will have scholarship and financing options that are available to families who send a child to boarding school.
 Depending on the school, a student may have some or almost all of his or her education paid in this way.
 Although it may seem expensive, education is an investment that any parent should make in their child.